Sport Windsurf: Thrill of Wind and Waves

 The sport exploded in popularity during the 1980s.
 Europe embraced it strongly, especially Germany and France.
 Professional competitions emerged, and windsurfing became an Olympic sport in 1984 for men and 1992 for women.

-Manufacturers like BIC Sport Windsurf mass produced affordable boards in the 1980s and 1990s, making the sport accessible worldwide.
+Manufacturers like BIC Sport Windsurfing mass-produced affordable boards in the 1980s and 1990s, making the sport accessible worldwide.
 Equipment evolved from heavy longboards to lighter, more maneuverable designs.
 Today, inflatable technology and foil boards push boundaries further.

 1. 1968: First prototype built by Drake and Schweitzer